The Three-Dimensional Aspects of Scoliosis

 - Diagram A shows three rectangular, superimposed blocks illustrating the pelvic girdle, rib cage, and shoulder girdle in a normal and healthy spine.

-- However, in diagram B, in a scoliotic individual, a truncal deviation starts to occur, causing a lateral shift.
+- However, in diagram B, a truncal deviation starts to occur in a scoliotic individual, causing a lateral shift.
 The axial load does not pass straight down the center anymore.

 - As a result of the prolonged deviation of the axial force, the three blocks (pelvic girdle, rib cage, shoulder girdle) will start to develop a wedge-like structural formation.
 Above this, rotational changes will begin to occur due to muscle imbalances.
 The blocks will rotate against each other around the vertical axis, making the treatment of scoliosis that much more difficult.
 Spinal vertebral bodies and the ribs will also follow suit.

-With the induced rotational component of the vertebral bodies, along with the added pelvic torsion, the likelihood of spinal disc damage that may occur increases significantly.
-The rate of degeneration will also happen at a faster pace, causing a lot of functional limitations in the lives of scoliotic patients.
+With the induced rotational component of the vertebral bodies and the added pelvic torsion, the likelihood of spinal disc damage that may occur increases significantly.
+The rate of degeneration will also happen at a faster pace, causing many functional limitations in the lives of scoliotic patients.

 Essential to Successful Outcomes: Early Detection and Treatments that Focus on the Three-Dimensional Properties of Scoliosis

 The moment a person with scoliosis experiences any form of neuropathic pain or a loss of systemic functional capability (loss of breath, chest wall tightness, constipation, etc.), this indicates their condition is in a dangerous state and must be addressed immediately; delaying it will not do you any good.
 Do not give scoliosis the satisfaction of crippling you.
 Our God-given bodies are stronger than that and can overcome those biomechanical changes if given the right form of treatment.